drakkan/sftpgo/docs/full-configuration.md

 </details>
 <details><summary><font size=4>HTTP Server</font></summary>

-- **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
+- **"httpd"**, the configuration for the HTTP server used to serve REST API and the built-in web interfaces
   - `bindings`, list of structs.
 Each struct has the following fields:
     - `port`, integer.
 The port used for serving HTTP requests.
 Default: 8080.
     - `address`, string.
 Leave blank to listen on all available network interfaces.
 On *NIX you can specify an absolute path to listen on a Unix-domain socket Default: blank.